Deen-Adam/Bullets/README.md

 also adds each of the JAR files to the Class-Path element in the application JAR files manifest file (MANIFEST.MF).

-    To run this project from the command line, go to the dist folder and type the following:
+    To run a specific program from the command line, go to the main dist folder of the program and type the following:

       java -jar "name of the program" .jar